Buying A House In 2022: A Step-By-Step How-To

 Other Costs Based On Loan Type

 Your loan type might require a specialized inspection as well.
-For example, you must get a pest inspection before you take out a VA loan.
+For example, you often have to get a pest inspection before you take out a VA loan.
 Most lenders will schedule this inspection on your behalf and pass the cost along to you at closing.

 These expenses might seem minor when held up against the other costs associated with buying a home, but they can add up, so be sure to budget wisely.